-As they didn’t know that so far, -if that happened in the day or in the night, or under some circumstances like the humid condition of the soil -, this new method lets them discover the hidden underground life
+As they didn’t know that so far -if that happened during the day or at night, or under some circumstances like the humid condition of the soil -this new method lets them discover the hidden underground life without digging it.

-For the first time in history, those acoustic sensors made it possible to observe biological activity in the soil, as the research proved us.
+For the first time in history, those acoustic sensors made it possible to observe biological activity in the soil, as the research proved to us.

-“Worms have more irregular acoustic emissions than roots, besides they move much faster than roots underground as well”.
+“Worms have more irregular acoustic emissions than roots; besides, they move much faster than roots underground as well.”

-Two different soil structure to compare
+Two different soil structures to compare

 According to the recorded acoustic emissions, which were sent in the form of 1-100kHz frequency wawes by piezoelectric sensors, those sound waves were generated when small grains of soil rub against each other by the movements of worms – which is impossible to be heard by humans.

 Researchers waited for 1 week for the worms to burrow and 19 days for the roots to grow.
 Recorded sound results created by both worms and roots that they found out after this long observation were highly coherent.